attester/attester-launcher/README.md

 * `command` Path to the executable file to start.

 * `commandArgs` Array of string arguments to pass to the executable.
+Defaults to an empty array.
+The URL the browser should connect to is appended as the last parameter.

 ### $phantomjs

 The `$phantomjs` launcher allows to easily start [PhantomJS](http://phantomjs.org/), with a control script adapted to *attester*.
 It internally relies on the `$process` launcher to start *PhantomJS*.

 * `phantomjsPath` Path to the phantomjs executable.
 Defaults to the value of the `PHANTOMJS_PATH` environment variable if it is available, or the `"phantomjs"` string otherwise (which means phantomjs should be in the path).

+* `phantomjsArgs` Array of string arguments to pass to the phantomjs executable.
+Defaults to an empty array.

+* `scriptArgs` Arguments to the phantomjs control script.
+Defaults to an empty array.

 ### $webdriver